 Third, agencies and localities need to proactively "catalyze" healthy cooperative relationships between foreign-invested enterprises and domestic enterprises.

 You once commented that, along with the increasing export scale, the core problem is to improve quality.
-Currently, when major import markets continue to raise standards for imported goods, with high requirements for circular economy, emission reduction, production technology, etc., are you worried that Vietnamese enterprises will be "drowned" in this race?
+Currently, when major import markets continue to raise standards for imported goods, with high requirements on circular economy, emission reduction, production technology, etc., are you worried that Vietnamese enterprises will be "drowned" in this race?

 For businesses, competition and adaptation to new contexts and requirements are always constant requirements.
 New trends in sustainable development regulations and emission reduction standards in markets can affect businesses if they do not promptly learn and adjust their business strategies.
 It should be noted that these trends also affect large businesses, businesses that have invested a lot of capital and/or are exploiting advantages well according to old standards and regulations.
-Here, I hope that Vietnamese businesses will maintain a positive mindset, act quickly enough, with appropriate business strategies to adapt to the new race.
+Here, I hope that Vietnamese businesses will maintain a positive attitude, act quickly enough, with appropriate business strategies to adapt to the new race.

 Many industries and businesses are concerned that exports to major markets, especially the US, will be more difficult in 2025 and the coming years due to trade defense measures.
 Sir, in the context that many of our industries have large export turnover, but Vietnam's participation rate in the value chain is low, how can we "avoid" trade defense measures and maintain sustainable exports?

 Firstly, continue to monitor, evaluate and forecast the demand of import markets, along with new regulations and regulations about to take effect that may affect imported goods from Vietnam.
-On that basis, update information and guide businesses to develop appropriate and timely response plans.
+On that basis, update information and guide businesses to build appropriate and timely response plans.

 Second, facilitate production and business activities in particular and export activities in general.
 Review, evaluate and improve legal and infrastructure conditions to facilitate trade.